mdfaizali390/stocksaigents/project-idea.md

-# TradeDesk — AI Agents · Project Brief
+# StockAIgents · Project Brief

 > This is the brief I'm handing to Claude.
 It describes the product I want
 > and asks Claude to design how to build it.